Why have a Facebook Page for Business?

 31. Test your Facebook Advert copy to ensure you do not have too much text – FREE check here Keep text below 20%.
 Make the image high quality, tighly cropped and showing a CTA Call to Action

 32. Get tips or training from the Specialists such as Amy Porterfield who I recommend highly.
-NB: Prepare to give it some T I M E but Amy can help you get on top of Facebook or even just understand it, so that you understand what has to be done to become successful.
+NB: Prepare to give it some T I M E, but people like Amy can help you get on top of Facebook or even just understand it.
+Then you will understand what has to be done to become successful.
 Amy is capable, experienced, professional and offers training if you need it to create a Social Media Sales Funnel.
 If you do not mind someone who is more sales pushy have a listen to Pam Moore who has loads of energy and great tips.

 34. Go back to the audience you have created to ensure that you are advertising to the right people.
 Look at the message and ensure it is working.